 Oh, and it has free-wifi.
 Very important.

-So how exactly do you get from Point A to Point B in Croatia, do you ask?
+So how exactly do you get between all the incredible destinations in Croatia, do you ask?

 How about a road trip?!

-More than just a way to get around, renting a car will also be one of the more memorable things to do in Croatia.
+More than just a way to get around, renting a car in Croatia will also be one of the more memorable things to do in Croatia.

 With the islands included, Croatia has almost 6,000km of coastline, much of which boasts some pretty great beaches to enjoy.